riklomas/css3-javascript-for-designers/outline.md

 * Mixture of presentation, live demos and sample code

-# What is "HTML5"?
+# What is this HTML5 exactly?

-* Marketing terms for a combination of HTML5, CSS3 and Javascript
+* Marketing terms for a combination of the HTML 5 standard, CSS3 and Javascript

 # CSS3